Offset your carbon emissions

 Find out more about the actions you can take as well as tools and tips to help you play your part.

-Use a carbon footprint calculator to estimate the greenhouse gas emissions generated by your lifestyle or business operations.
-It will incorporate emissions generated by transportation, waste , energy consumption and lifestyle choices.
+A carbon footprint calculator can estimate the greenhouse gas emissions generated by your lifestyle or business operations.
+The calculator will incorporate emissions generated by transportation, waste , energy consumption and lifestyle choices.
 You can do this yourself using an online tool, or contract a professional to get an accurate result.

 For individuals